HEERA ALAYA

 Currently, the youth don’t have a mind of their own.
 For instance, if a mullah from Saudi Arabia goes to a mosque in a village preaching a distorted version of the Quran, the youth will believe him because they can’t read or write.
 Illiteracy is why it is easy to brainwash young minds to become suicide bombers.

 My dream for Afghanistan is to have an educated generation in 17 years.
-Without education, we can’t build a country, and we can’t bring positive change.
+Without education, we can’t build a country or bring positive change.

 Learn more about Najibullah Quraishi.